 A full conference including In Conversation with ……… David Holdsworth (Chief Executive, Charity Commission).

-16 and 30 June - Funded Sensory Impairment Awareness training
+30 June - Funded Sensory Impairment Awareness training

 Tuesday 16 June, Tuesday 30 June 2026, 9:30am – 13:30pm